JacksonBurns/fastprop/paper/paper.md

 Yalamanchi and coauthors used DL on `mordred` descriptors as part of a two-headed representation, but their network architecture was sequential hidden layers _decreasing_ in size to only 12 features [@yalamanchi] as opposed to the constant 1800 in `fastprop`.

 The reason `fastprop` stands out from these studies and contradicts previous reports is for the simple reason that it works.
-As discussed at length in the [Results & Discussion](#results--discussion) section, this approach matches the performance of leading LR approaches on common benchmark datasets and bespoke QSPR models on small real-world datasets.
+As discussed at length in the [Results & Discussion](#results--discussion) section, this approach statistically matches or exceeds the performance of leading LR approaches on common benchmark datasets and bespoke QSPR models on small real-world datasets.
 `fastprop` also overcomes the limitations of LRs discussed above.
 The FNN architecture and use of physically meaningful molecular descriptors enables the application of SHAP [@shap], a common tool for feature importance analysis (see [Interpretability](#interpretability)).
 The simplicity of the framework enables domain experts to apply it easily and makes model training dramatically faster than LRs.